JonathanWilbur/mueller-report/volume1.md

 The IRA and its employees began operations targeting the United States as early as 2014.
 Using fictitious U.S. personas, IRA employees operated social media accounts and group pages designed to attract U.S. audiences.
-These groups and accounts, which addressed divisive U.S. political and social issues, falsely claimed to be controlled by U.S. activists. overtime, these social media accounts became a means to reach large U.S. audiences.
+These groups and accounts, which addressed divisive U.S. political and social issues, falsely claimed to be controlled by U.S. activists.
+Over time, these social media accounts became a means to reach large U.S. audiences.
 IRA employees travelled to the United States in mid-2014 on an intelligence-gathering mission to obtain information and photographs for use in their social media posts.